-- 8.1 The overall experience of apprentices will be enhanced by providing clear and accessible information, including signposting to support services.
-Communication activity between the university, the employer, the apprentice and any sub-contractor(s) is also essential in order to ensure all parties are aware of the support available. - 8.2 Accurate and timely information will help to inform the inter-relationship between on-the-job and off-the-job learning and training to ensure that supervision, monitoring and feedback supports the apprentice appropriately.
+- 9.1 The overall experience of apprentices will be enhanced by providing clear and accessible information, including signposting to support services.
+Communication activity between the university, the employer, the apprentice and any sub-contractor(s) is also essential in order to ensure allparties are aware of the support available. - 9.2 Accurate and timely information will help to inform the inter-relationship between on-the-job and off-the-job learning and training to ensure that supervision, monitoring and feedback supports the apprentice appropriately.
 This is particularly important where apprenticeships do not follow the standard academic year cycle; communications and information should be provided at an appropriate time in the apprenticeship.
-In particular, it is critical to establish clear expectations regarding the arrangements (including training) for workplace mentoring, together with the requirements for off-the-job learning and training. - 8.3 Care must be taken when designing courses and scheduling assessment activity to ensure that there is recognition of an appropriate work/study/life balance.
-Furthermore, consideration should be given not only to academic work cycles, but employer work cycles which may affect the ability of apprentices to study effectively. - 8.4 UEL should have in place plans to help develop employers' use of the workplace as a learning environment.
-This will include providing staff development, training mentors and, where appropriate, workplace
+In particular, it is critical to establish clear expectations regarding the arrangements (including training) for workplace mentoring, together with the requirements for off-the-job learning and training. - 9.3 Care must be taken when designing courses and scheduling assessment activity to ensure that there is recognition of an appropriate work/study/lifebalance.
+Furthermore, consideration should be given not only to academicwork cycles, but employer work cycles which may affect the ability of apprentices to study effectively. - 9.4 UEL should have in place plans to help develop employers' use of theworkplace as a learning environment.
+This will include providing staff development, training mentors and, where appropriate, workplace assessors, as well as providing information and induction for line managers and other staff working with the apprentice.

-- assessors, as well as providing information and induction for line managers and other staff working with the apprentice. - 8.5 Opportunities will be provided for apprentices and employers to feedback, through engagement activity such as surveys, forums, course committees, and tripartite meetings.
-All apprentices are asked to complete the Apprenticeship Survey six weeks into learning, which is delivered online.
-In their second semester, apprentices are also invited to an online School focus group which will be attended by apprentice representatives, academics, professional staff, and employers.
+9.5 Opportunities will be provided for apprentices and employers to feedback, through engagement activity such as surveys, forums, course committees, and tripartite meetings.
+All apprentices are asked to complete the Induction Apprenticeship Survey six weeks into learning, which is delivered online.
+An online Learner Satisfaction Survey also runs at the end of term two and all apprentices are invited to complete this.
+In their second semester, apprentices are invited to an online School focus group which will be attended by apprentice representatives, academics, professional staff, and employers.
 Feedback will be considered as part of the evidence within the Continuous Monitoring Process.
 Actions taken to respond to that feedback will be detailed and disseminated via student and employer feedback mechanisms.

-9 Managing provision with others
+10. Managing provision with others